github/training-kit/foundations/index-extras.md

 ## Exploring the GitHub Web Flow

-* Use web interface for repo and the Web Flow
+* Use web interface for repository and the Web Flow
 * Edit files on web interface
 * Create a new file through web interface
 * Describe the distinction of one-file-at-a-time on Web Flow